Frequently Asked Questions

 Qatar is consistently ranked as the safest country in the region and in the top 20 globally.
 Qatar already hosts more than 90 major sporting events annually and the country's planning with international partners for these events has ensured their successful and safe delivery every time.

-Qatar has also formed a National Security Committee, chaired by Qatar's Prime Minister, H.E.
-Sheikh Abdullah bin Nasser bin Khalifa Al Thani, to focus on security at the tournament.
+Qatar has also formed a National Security Committee to focus on security at the tournament.

-The Security Committee has already signed Memoranda of Understanding (MoUs) with the UK Home Office, French Gendarmerie, the ICSS, the Council of Europe and INTERPOL, and has attended dozens of major sporting events around the world to gain additional hands-on experience.
+The Security Committee has already signed Memoranda of Understanding (MoU) with the UK Home Office, French Gendarmerie, the ICSS, the Council of Europe and INTERPOL, and its teams have attended dozens of major sporting events around the world to gain additional hands-on experience.

 We are pleased to say that there has been no impact on the delivery timetable and it is very much business as usual.
 Progress has been a testament to the resilience of the SC team, but also the contingency plans that were in place before construction began in 2014.